kasir-barati/my-angular-journey/README.md

   - Async and sync validators
   - Track changes and revalidate forms data
 - Showing errors to the user
+- We can use both of the following approaches in unison.
 - Two way to create forms:
   - **Template-driven**:
     - Template is the major part engaged in form logic.